openconfig/public/doc/controller-card_poweroff.md

     **Response:**

     The controller cards should never take PRIMARY/SECONDARY roles unless the configuration is fully loaded and processed.
 Hence, once the configuration is loaded, the card configured to be "POWER\_DISABLED" should shutdown.
 The only exception is when it is the only controller card in the chassis.
-In which case, the controller card can still load irrespective of its power-admin-state being POWER\_DISABLED.
-In this situation though, the implementation must send a Syslog message of the severity "Warning" to inform the Operator about the situation.
+In which case, Rule#5 above must be followed.

+8. Say we have a situation whereby, A dual controller card device is functional, secondary is powered off by changing power-admin-state to POWER\_DISABLED.
+Later, the PRIMARY card is removed and the system goes offline.
+If the device is rebooted (for example via externally removing and reapplying power ), what should happen?

+    **Response:**

+    If during reboot the device continues to have a single controller-card, then Rule#5 above should be followed.